-Some wonder why our family is so different.
+Some wonder why our family remains so different.
 They have watched us hug as we greet each other and as we say our long good-byes.
-Some may have wondered why we go through the effort to gather together at times like the ones I’ve mentioned.
-It’s at these times when we offer support just by being present and available to be used by God.
-We have been separated by distance for now, but a few times a year, we choose to gather and affirm our love- even if it’s only for a little while.
+Some may have wondered why we go through such great effort to gather together.
+At these times like this, we offer support through our presence and availability for God’s use.
+Distance separates us now, but in spite of it, we choose to gather a few times a year to affirm our love.
 We love worshipping together, encouraging one another, celebrating, and laughing with each other until our sides hurt.
-Holding each other close matters to us, because we know that we are not promised tomorrow and we want to make the most of today–without regrets.
-We cling to this small glimpse of what heaven may be like, when we will be together- forever.
+Holding each other close matters to us, we know that we are not promised tomorrow and we want to make the most of today–without regrets.
+I’m grateful we cling to this small glimpse of what heaven may be like, when we will be together forever.

-What kind of a world would this be, if love knit us all together in this same way?
+What kind of a world would we have, if love knit us all together in this same way?
 What would it look like?
 How would this unique, sacrificial, and consistent love change us and those around us?
 I believe our world would look so different.
-Our families would be closer.
+Our family bond would model unity.
 Our friendships would last.
 Our churches would feel warmer.
 Our countries would reflect what truly matters in this life and make a lasting difference.
 It begins with us.
-It begins with me.
-May I continue to become a vessel of God’s love and grace without being bound by hindrance, bitterness, fear, or insecurity.
-May I make the most of every moment by erring on the side of loving those around me generously and being grateful for them, even if it makes me look like a fool.
+It begins with my family and I. I hope we may become a vessel of God’s love and grace without being bound by hindrance, bitterness, fear, or insecurity.
+I pray we will make the most of every moment by erring on the side of loving those around us generously.
+I pray we’ll show gratefulness for them, even if it makes us look like a fools.
 It’s this kind of love that will melt the hardest of hearts, warm the coldest of spirits, and become a salve of healing.
-Family by blood, or family by choice–for me, there isn’t a difference.
-Whether we are near or apart, we are presented an opportunity daily to show those in our world that God’s people love each other unconditionally and that family matters.
+Family by blood, or family by choice–for me, there isn’t much difference.
+Whether we are near or apart, we are presented an opportunity show those in our world that God’s people love each other without condition and announce that family matters.